microsoft/vscode-python-devicesimulator/README.md

 Pacifica provides several commands in the Command Palette (F1 or Ctrl + Shift + P/ Cmd + Shift + P for Mac OS) for working with \*.py files:

-- `Pacifica: New File:` Opens an unsaved .py file with template code, also open the simulator.
+- `Pacifica: New File`: Opens an unsaved .py file with template code, also open the simulator.
 - `Pacifica: Open Simulator`: Opens the simulator in the webView
 - `Pacifica: Run on Simulator`: Runs python code on the simulator
 - `Pacifica: Deploy to Board`: Copies & Pastes the code.py or main.py file to CIRCUITPY drive if detected a CPX is plugged in